-reVITALise 2023 Creative Program
+reVITALise 2023 Creative Lighting

 The reVITALise program is a series of state-wide collaborative and community-driven demonstration projects to trial creative interventions that support long term best-practice placemaking and attachment to place.